Postgres Message Queue (PGMQ)¶

 --------+---------+-------------+----+---------

 -- Read a message and immediately delete it from the queue.
-Returns `None` if the queue is empty.
+Returns an empty record if the queue is empty or all messages are invisible.

 msg_id | read_ct | enqueued_at | vt | message